Shaf8808/PP4-news-site/TESTING.md

 ### HTML

-Every html page was validated using [W3C HTML Validator](https://validator.w3.org/) with no errors
+Every html page was validated using [W3C HTML Validator](https://validator.w3.org/) with no errors.

-Sidenote: There was one error which I was not sure how to resolve in my article/review details page:  No p element in scope but a p end tag seen.

 ### Css